aneldev/dyna-error/README.md

 ## v2

-Extends Native JS Error
+Extended Native JS Error

 ## v3

-Returns new object compatible with JS Error.
+Returns a new object compatible with JS Error.

-This make the error serializable for JSON.stringify.
+This makes the error serializable with `JSON.stringify`.

+## v4

+- Compatible with `unknown` errors
+- Always collects a `stack` trace, but it can be disabled using the `stack` property.